Our Guide to Improving your GCSE Poetry Analysis

 Looking For a Specialist English Tutor to Help Improve Your Written and Analytical skills?

-If you are interested in support for your GCSE English Language or Literature papers, A-Level English, IB English or general Creative Writing endeavours, why not check out our offerings on the GCSE, A-Level or IB pages and book a free consultation to discuss how we can boost your chance of success.
+If you are interested in support for your GCSE English Language or Literature papers or general Creative Writing endeavours, why not check out our offerings on the GCSE page and book a free consultation to discuss how we can boost your chance of success.
 We have a large team of predominantly Oxbridge-educated English tutors who are well-placed to develop students’ written skills, teaching how to structure writing, and the literary and rhetorical techniques that this requires.

 The Journey to English Excellence

-Navigating the path to excellence in English at GCSE, A-Level, and IB levels is an adventure we embark on together!
+Navigating the path to excellence in English at GCSE is an adventure we embark on together!
 Here's how we make it happen:

-1) Tailored Tutor Selection: We handpick an Oxbridge graduate, specialised in GCSE, A-Level, or IB English, whose credentials align with your needs.
+1) Tailored Tutor Selection: We handpick an Oxbridge graduate, specialised in GCSE English, whose credentials align with your needs.
 Their CVs are at your disposal for review, ensuring the perfect match.
 We also provide options, each with varying qualifications and rates, so you can choose the ideal tutor.

 2) Your Personalised Start: Embark with us through a 1.5-hour informal assessment session.
 Here, your tutor will dive into your strengths, weaknesses, and current performance levels.
 Post-assessment, we furnish you with a detailed feedback report and ensure your satisfaction with your chosen English tutor.
 Together, we set the course for your future sessions.